This post may contain affiliate links. Please see our disclosure policy.

 Plain turkey can be canned in water or broth, and either cooked or raw.

-Again, as I’ve discussed, you can leave it bone in as well, but I think it works best boneless.
+Again, as I’ve discussed, you can leave it bone in as well, but I think it works especially well boneless.

 If you are canning ground turkey, you use the same recipe you’d use for canning ground beef as there are special prep instructions when working with ground meat.
 You can also season ground turkey sausage and can it that way too.